mariakiose/GradeWeb-app/README.md

     Students: Register for your courses and wait for your grades.
     Secretary Staff: Input grades for students and track their progress through the statistics.

+# Notes
+The project  is open to improvements and extensions.